Implication of CMS data on photon PDFs

-In summary, we have shown that the ``effective'' photon-photon luminosity obtained by the CMS collaboration from analyzing the exclusive two-photon production of $W^+W^-$ pairs at the LHC can impose a strong constraint on the photon PDFs, particularly on the most commonly used NNPDF2.3QED and NNPDF3.0QED photon PDFs.
-This will have a great impact on present and future LHC experimental analyses.
-Many previous analyses that were based on NNPDF2.3QED or NNPDF3.0QED photon PDFs and had found a large contribution from photon-induced processes will need to be reexamined.
+In summary, we have shown that the ``effective'' photon-photon luminosity obtained by the CMS collaboration from analyzing the exclusive two-photon production of $W^+W^-$ pairs at the LHC can constrain some photon PDFs, particularly, NNPDF2.3QED and NNPDF3.0QED photon PDFs.
+On the other hand, the uncertainty predicted by LUXqed PDFs, with $f=1$, is well within the experimental error of the CMS data.
+Many previous analyses that were based on NNPDF2.3QED or NNPDF3.0QED photon PDFs and had found a large contribution from photon-induced processes need to be reexamined.
 For example, it is pointed out in Ref.~\cite{LHCHXSWG} that the largest source of uncertainty for predicting the $W^\pm H$ production rate, which is important for measuring the coupling of Higgs boson to $W$ bosons, is due to photon-induced contributions.
 This conclusion needs to be reexamined, based on our finding that the NNPDF photon PDFs overestimate the photon contribution to, as well as the uncertainty in, the calculation of processes such as $W^\pm H$, lepton-pair or vector-boson-pair production at the LHC.
 Likewise, it will also modify early conclusions about the potential of the LHC and future hadron colliders to search for new physics effects induced by photon-initiated process, {\it e.g.,} Ref.~\cite{Alva:2014gxa}.

 We thank Tao Han, Lucian Harland-Lang, Joey Huston, Valery Khoze, Wayne Repko, Richard Ruiz and Misha Ryskin for helpful discussions.
 We also thank Tie-Jiun Hou and Pavel Nadolsky for providing the Monte Carlo replicas of CT14QEDinc photon PDFs.
-This work was supported by the U.S. National Science Foundation under Grant No. PHY-1417326; and by the National Natural Science Foundation of China under Grant No. 11465018.
+This work was supported by the U.S. National Science Foundation under Grant No. PHY-1417326 and PHY-1719914; and by the National Natural Science Foundation of China under Grant No. 11465018.
+C.-P. Yuan is also grateful for the support from the Wu-Ki Tung endowed chair in particle physics.